SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 ***

-Pinkie looked up when she heard her door open, turning to look, she saw Rarity followed by Fluttershy returning to her room.
-The pair split.
-Rarity walked up to Rainbow and Applejack, while Fluttershy walked to Twilight and Pinkie.
+Pinkie looked up when she heard her door open, she saw Rarity followed by Fluttershy returning to her room.
+The pair split; Rarity walked up to Rainbow and Applejack, while Fluttershy walked to Twilight and Pinkie.

 "Welcome back," Pinkie said excitedly to Fluttershy, giving her a hug.